 Medicines for type 2 diabetes

-Type 2 diabetes usually gets worse over time.
+Type 2 diabetes is a progressive condition and usually gets worse over time.
 Making lifestyle changes, such as adjusting your diet and taking more exercise, may help you control your blood glucose levels at first, but may not be enough in the long term.

 You may eventually need to take medication to help control your blood glucose levels.